 • It is the EU’s moral duty to make full use of pesticides to maximise agricultural output, to help feed the 842 million people in the world who lack enough to eat.

 By dispelling these common myths about neonicotinoids and presenting the scientific facts, we hope that the UK Government will strengthen and review its actions to protect pollinators from the threat of pesticides, giving priority to the precautionary principle.
 The Government’s National Pollinator Strategy, released on 4 November 2014, contains no planned action on reducing the use of neonicotinoids.
-Instead, the Government is relying on the field studies paid for by the pesticides industry.
+Instead, the Government is relying on field studies paid for by the pesticides industry.
 The NPS reflects that the Government still fails to accept European neonicotinoid risk assessments based on robust, peer-reviewed science and there is still little indication of how it will ensure sufficient change is achieved to reverse pollinator declines.

 Vanessa Amaral-Rogers, Buglife’s Campaigns Officer, said:

-“Last year we managed a small victory for the pollinators of Europe but now we need to look to the other important animals.
-The focus has been on the honeybees and bumblebees but what about the water insects, or the birds.
+“Last year we managed a small victory for the pollinators of Europe, but now we need to look to the other important animals.
+The focus has been on the honeybees and bumblebees, but what about the water insects, or the birds.
 Neonicotinoids are just as harmful to these creatures and have managed to permeate into our whole ecosystem.
 It’s not just the bees which are suffering.”

 Paul de Zylva, Friends of the Earth’s Nature Campaigner, said: